LLMissions/EcoPrintAI/README.md

 # 🌱 EcoPrint AI – Sustainable Prompt Usage Estimator

 **EcoPrint AI** is an open-source browser extension by [LL Missions](https://github.com/LLMissions) that estimates the carbon footprint of AI-generated text prompts in real-time.
-Built to promote transparency and sustainability in large language model (LLM) usage, EcoPrint empowers users to understand and reduce their environmental impact.
+Built to promote transparency and sustainability in large language model (LLM) usage, EcoPrint AI empowers users to understand and reduce their environmental impact.

 ---